Bratanis/KIND_case_study/README.md

 ### Phase 3: kubernetes
-- The tools I used for this part are:
-    - **kubectl** for
-    - **minikube** for creating and running clusters locally (useful for testing before deploying in production).
+- Originally I used **minikube** for creating and running clusters locally (useful for testing before deploying in production).
+However since multi-node clusters are experimental and the assignment clearly prefered kind over minikube, I decided to use that.

 ## Tech stack

 - Java, Maven, Spring Boot
-- Docker, Kubernetes
+- Docker, Kubernetes (kubectl, kind)

 ## Sources
 - https://spring.io/guides/gs/spring-boot-docker